AbdullahNoori/dokploy-mobile/api-agent.md

 - Dokploy uses **only PAT authentication**.
 - Always attach `Authorization: Bearer <PAT>`; the request interceptor handles this—do not manually pass tokens to request functions.
 - PAT is stored in MMKV under `PAT_STORAGE_KEY`.
 No refresh tokens, no token parsing, no access_token/refresh_token objects.
-- Always resolve the backend URL with `getApiBaseUrl()`.
+- Always resolve the backend URL with the pat-storage helpers (`normalizeServerUrl` + `getServerUrl`).
 Never hardcode hosts or protocols.

 ## TypeScript & Zod Rules